machnicole/prosody_nlp/code/self_attn_speech_parser/README.md

 #### Duration:

+1. Place the `avg_word_stats.json` file into the data directory or create it as follows:
-1. Create a JSON file of the average duration of each token type in the train set.
+Create a JSON file of the average duration of each token type in the train set.
 Since this is based on the SWBD-NXT data, we don't include it.
 In order to replicate it, create a JSON of the following format using the train set (numbers are dummy values):

 ```
 {